ajgon/checky/README.md

 ## Usage

-Checky includes a simple DSL for various tasks, for example, to check for Docker version 1.x
+Checky includes a simple DSL for various tasks.
+For example, to check for Docker version 1.x:

 ```ruby
 Checky.check do